qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_legend.rst

 ------------------------------

-The :guilabel:`WMS LegendGraphic` and :guilabel:`Spacing` dialogs of the legend :guilabel:`Item Properties` tab provide the following functionalities (see figure_composer_legend_wms_):
+The :guilabel:`WMS LegendGraphic` and :guilabel:`Spacing` dialogs of the legend :guilabel:`Item Properties` panel provide the following functionalities (see figure_composer_legend_wms_):

 .. _Figure_composer_legend_wms: